Menu

 Are you computer phobic or just need some tech assistance?
 Have you tried a computer class but are still frustrated with using technology?
 Do you have questions about setting up email, using your devices, or navigating the internet?
 We have a variety of assistance options for you!

-Dan Siagel, one of our computer volunteers, is available at the Senior Center on the 2nd and 4th Monday of each month from 11:00 am-1:00 pm (30 minute appointments) to help people with the basic to the more complex operations of their smartphones, laptops and tablets, including Apple, Windows, or Android operating systems.
-To schedule an appointment, please call 617-730-2777.
+Dan Siagel, one of our computer volunteers, is available one Monday each month from 11:00 am-1:00 pm (30 minute appointments) to help people with the basic to the more complex operations of their smartphones, laptops and tablets, including Apple, Windows, or Android operating systems.

-Alan Shepro, a retired career IT customer service specialist, is available at the Senior Center on Tuesdays from 1:30-3:30 pm (30 minute appointments) to provide assistance with a variety of technology issues, however he does not provide assistance with Android devices.
-To schedule an appointment, please call 617-730-2777.
+Alan Shepro is available on Tuesdays (30-minute appointments) from 1:30-3:30 pm.
+He provides assistance with a variety of technology issues, however he does not provide assistance with Android devices.

 Tech Buddies